kb0rg/oceanRidersJournal/README.md

 ### Technology

+Ocean Rider’s Journal uses a Python controller and a Flask web framework.
+The SQLite database collects information provided by users about their surf sessions, the boards they ride, and the wind and swell conditions at the time of each journal entry.
+Weather data is gathered from the magicseaweed.com API.

-Ocean Rider’s Journal uses Python, Flask, Jinja2, SQLite, SQLAlchemy, HTML5, CSS, highcharts.js, and Bootstrap.
+Python, Flask, Jinja2, SQLite, SQLAlchemy, HTML5, CSS, highcharts.js, and Bootstrap.
-Weather data is from the magicseaweed.com API.

 (Dependencies are listed in requirements.txt)

-##### Database

-##### Frontend

 ##### Screengrabs